 As we went through the exercise of finding out who in our chapter was a D, I, S, or C, I kept thinking about how this translated to remote, virtual teams.
 How can we determine our team mate’s communication characteristics when we hardly see them in real life?

 I was in the Outgoing, People Person category.
 This meant that I, in general, have a hard time sitting too long at my desk knocking out tasks because it drains my energy.
 I need to get up, walk around, have some people time.
-However, when I do take breaks, like taking my dog for a quick walk, my co-workers see that I am inactive online.
+However, when I do take breaks, like taking my dog for a walk, my co-workers see that I am inactive online.
 They may think that I’m not getting the work done that was assigned to me.
-People in this category bring energy to the group.

 Another characteristic of outgoing, people persons is that they bring energy to the group.
 This is great for those boring, online conference calls.
 The energy in their voice helps to wake up the other callers, making those phone calls more productive by spurring conversation.